noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Identification of patterns/analysis
 Figure 2 presents the location and percentage of cells in various states.
 In all cell types there appears to be no correlation between the location of the cells and the percentage of cells in each state.
 In the case of the T98G cells, the percent of dead cells at the end of trials only varied by $\pm$ 0.1% in comparison to the control group.
 The percentage of dead cells in these trials also increased in different proportion across all trials.
-The same can be said about the rates of Early and late apoptosis
+The same can be said about the rates of Early and late apoptosis.

 ##### Limitations

+W
 - Does not show effects of chronic exposure.
 Which is common now as we sleep next to wifi
 - Did not study effects on brain cells.
 - maybe use more cells?